Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 Below is an example where the month name is filled to 10 cell as there is data up to ten cells in the adjacent column.

-How to Autofill Formula in Google Sheets
+Use Keyboard Shortcuts to Autofill in Google Sheets

 You could also use an array formula that calculates the value based on the specified range automatically.